 A car turned on in a garage with no ventilation is inevitably detrimental to your health.
 But now and then, you may need to power it up to test something you’ve changed to the car, which is fine, so long as you have sophisticated ventilation installed.
 And no, a few holes in the garage door won’t suffice.

 Instead, it would help if you had a Garage Exhaust Fan installed to extract and remove any pollution.
 If you do this, there’s no need to risk opening your garage door and being attacked by a flurry of wind and snow.
+Speaking of snow, with a garage door opener conversion, you can connect your garage door to your home automation system to make sure you can shut cold weather out from miles away!

 It’s unlikely your garage has a radiator, but come winter, it sure feels like it could do with one.